zemaz/FlamingDumpster/Tools/Redmine/RedmineSetup.md

 	3. Create Roles and Permission
 		1. CLick on the "Roles and Permission" under Administration
 		2. Delete the following Roles:
-			Manger
+			* Manger
-			Developer
+			* Developer
-			Reporter
+			* Reporter
 		3. click on "New Role"
 		4. Name the role e.g. 856CPT
 		5. Ensure that "Issues can be assigned to users with this role" is checked
 		6. Set "issue visibility" to "All issues"
 		7. set "Time logs visibility" to "All time entries"
 		8. set "users visibility" to "All active users"
-		9. Under Permissions ensure the following are selected All under Project, and Issues
+		9. Under Permissions ensure the following are selected:
+			* All Check boxes under Project
+			* All checkboxes under issues
 		10. Click create Button
 	4. Create Trackers
 		1. Click on "Trackers" under Administation